ohscar/rmalloc/doc/paper/jeff.rst

 bugs were found this way, many of them not happening until thousands of allocations.
 That shows randomized testing in large volume is a useful technique for finding problems in complex data structures, such as an allocator.

-XXX: describe test strategy more in detail?
+TODO: describe test strategy more in detail?

 Real-world testing
 ~~~~~~~~~~~~~~~~~~~~